krimohshu/Cucumber5WithSpring/readMe.md

 Test can run on dev, preprod or qa env<br />
 JPA setting disabled , but can added back by uncommnted prop files<br />
 test https://codebeautify.org/generate-random-date<br />
-DataTable Transformer in cucumber5 http://grasshopper.tech/1586/<br />
+Further reading on DataTable Transformer in cucumber5 http://grasshopper.tech/1586/<br />
 RestAssure , restspecification via springbootRunner.
 But good if project have seperate API module<br />